 Add a Google Kubernetes Engine Cluster

-Last modified on September 28, 2022
+Last modified on November 3, 2022

 This guide describes how to manage access to an Google Kubernetes Engine (GKE) cluster.
-Adding a GKE cluster takes place in the strongDM Admin UI, Google Cloud Console, and Google Developers Console.
+Adding a GKE cluster takes place in the StrongDM Admin UI, Google Cloud Console, and Google Developers Console.

-Before you begin, ensure that the GKE endpoint you are connecting is accessible from one of your strongDM gateways or relays.
+Before you begin, ensure that the GKE endpoint you are connecting is accessible from one of your StrongDM gateways or relays.
 See our guide on Gateways for more information.

 Log in to the Admin UI and go to Infrastructure > Clusters.